Meet the Jolly Ramblers

 Jason Thiel

 Jason is a third generation Jolly Rambler who became a full-time member in January 1995.
 Jason most often plays keyboard and does vocals, but occasionally will be found playing trumpet and even behind the drums.
-A graduate of St. Cloud State University, he now works for Bally Sports North in Minneapolis and lives in Bloomington with his wife Mary and sons Jacob, Noah and Benjamin.
+A graduate of St. Cloud State University, he now works for WCCO-TV in Minneapolis and lives in Bloomington with his wife Mary and sons Jacob, Noah and Benjamin.

 Jacob Thiel